-Our toxic tort litigators possess a rare combination of legal acumen, creative strategy, scientific proficiency, regulatory expertise, skilled communication, and farsighted case management.
+Our toxic tort and product liability litigators deploy legal acumen, creative strategy, scientific proficiency, regulatory expertise, skilled communication, and farsighted case management that makes a difference for our clients.

-One word sums up the key difference between Beveridge & Diamond and other toxic tort litigators: science.
+One word sums up the key difference between Beveridge & Diamond and other toxic tort and product liability litigators: science.

-By definition, science is at the heart of every toxic tort case.
+By definition, science is at the heart of every toxic tort/product liability case.
 Our litigators—like all of our lawyers—know the science involved in environmental matters down to the molecular level.
 And they understand that cases are often won and lost by litigators’ ability to lay the scientific groundwork for their argument.
-Over one-third of our lawyers have scientific or technical degrees in addition to law degrees, enriching our ability to counsel clients on the interface of science, engineering, and law.
+Many of our lawyers have scientific or technical degrees in addition to law degrees, enriching our ability to counsel clients on the interface of science, engineering, and law.

 We also know the importance of communicating scientific evidence to others, particularly judges and juries.
 It’s vital to persuade judges not only that science favors our client’s position, but also that it doesn’t sufficiently support our opponents’ position.
 If a case gets to a jury, we know how to explain the science in a way that’s clear and enables jury members to see the case in terms of hard facts rather than opaque concepts.